Available on Lulu.com. All proceeds benefit the Evanston History Center.

 On May 3, 1968, a group of Black students at Northwestern University made headlines when they occupied the university’s main financial building and announced that they would not leave until their demands were met.
 Their demands, submitted to university officials in April 1968, focused on a wide range of issues, from campus conditions to the racism they faced at Northwestern.
 Over the course of two momentous days, the whole world watched as events on the campus unfolded.
 What seemed to many observers to come out of nowhere, the takeover was connected to a long history of both discrimination and activism on the Evanston campus.
 It was also a response to the complicated efforts to integrate Northwestern, a process that had begun just a few years earlier.
 The takeover took place within a wider movement for student power and political and social change that marked the 1960s.
 And its outcome would have long-term reverberations.

-The Evanston History Center Press announces the publication of an in depth look at this fascinating chapter in American history: The Takeover, 1968: Student Protest, Campus Politics, and Black Student Activism at Northwestern University by EHC Director of Education, Jenny Thompson.
+The Evanston History Center Press offers an in-depth look at this fascinating chapter in American history: The Takeover, 1968: Student Protest, Campus Politics, and Black Student Activism at Northwestern University by EHC Director of Education, Jenny Thompson, Phd.

 About The Takeover 1968: